-All pets, including chinchillas, need regular examinations.
+All pets, including chinchillas, need regular veterinary examinations.
 Chinchillas can occasionally get sick and their illnesses are often severe.
-All newly adopted chinchillas should be examined by a qualified veterinarian (who's knowledgable about chinchillas) within two weeks of adoption.
-Many problems are caused by misinformation, and the first veterinary visit can help prevent well-intentioned owners from doing the wrong things.
-Like other pets, chinchillas should be examined annually and have their feces tested for parasites during the annual visit.
+All newly adopted chinchillas should be examined by a qualified veterinarian (who's knowledgeable about chinchillas) within two weeks of adoption.
+Many problems are caused by misinformation, and the first veterinary visit can help prevent well-intentioned owners from making mistakes.
+Like other pets, chinchillas should be examined annually and have their feces tested for parasites.

 Pet chinchillas do not require vaccinations.

 Chinchillas are unique animals with unique needs.
 Understanding these needs will allow you to better care for your pet and minimize future health problems.